about me

 The new staging of the exhibition “New Objectivity” at Kunsthalle Mannheim, which gave the art movement its name, will focus on the one hand on the achievements of its former director Gustav F. Hartlaub, on the other hand it will be adapted to our present times through exhibits of female artists, who weren’t displayed in the original exhibition from 1925.

 As a trendy neighbourhood, Jungbusch is often compared to the alternative art districts of Berlin.
 Situated close to the harbour, it embodies metropolitan flair with a touch of industrial romance.
 A visit to the Port 25 Space for contemporary art and a walk through the streets and courtyards is planned.
-Registration under: In Mannheim wurde die Kunstepoche Neue Sachlichkeit „erfunden“ – Reise (schlienz.info)

-• catalogue texts
+• catalogue entries

 • wall texts

-• further texts on request
+• other texts on request

-I am also happy to help you with your exhibition organization: as part of my work at Kunsthalle Messmer, I designed the concept for the exhibition André Evard (2023) and helped to organize the exhibitions “Patrick Hughes & Zhuang Hong Yi”, “Disney’s Draughtsmen” and “Light Art”.
-In 2023, I completed the “Curating” certificate course at the Berlin University of the Arts, which covered exhibition conception, legal issues and financing.
+I also assist with exhibition organization: during my time at Messmer, I developed the concept for the André Evard exhibition (2023) and supported the planning of the shows Patrick Hughes & Zhuang Hong Yi, Disney’s Draughtsmen, and Light Art.
+In 2023, I completed a certificate course in curating at the Berlin University of the Arts, covering exhibition conception, legal aspects, and financing.

 Refik Anadol/Machine Hallucinations: Nature Dreams